 Chemical cell biology

-The Schultz group develops tools for imaging and for manipulating cellular enzyme activities, with a particular emphasis on the hereditary disease cystic fibrosis.
+The Schultz group develops tools for imaging and for manipulating cellular enzyme activities, with a particular emphasis on lipid signalling and the hereditary disease cystic fibrosis.

 Previous and current research

 Past projects: Before joining EMBL in 2001, our research focused on finding novel ways to stimulate chloride and water secretion of epithelial cells in understanding the genetic disease cystic fibrosis (CF).
 Our compounds helped to investigate some of the underlying intracellular signalling pathways and provided drug candidates to eventually treat CF patients.
 Of particular significance was the development of chemical methods to convert highly polar signalling molecules like cyclic nucleotides, inositol phosphates and phosphoinositides to membrane-permeant, bioactivatable derivatives (‘prodrugs’) (Schultz, 2003; Laketa et al., 2009), and lately peptides (Cobos-Correa et al., 2012).